jerodsanto/BetterHN/README.md

 ## Bugs & Feature Requests ##

-Please use Github Issues to report any bugs or feature requests.
+Please use [Github Issues][issues] to report any bugs or feature requests.

 ## Contributing ##